LiaoPengyu/dotfiles/README.md

 	# copy default config and edit as needed.
 	cp /usr/share/doc/polybar/config $XDG_CONFIG_HOME/polybar/config

+*UPDATE: I found that Xmobar could do everything I want do with Polybar.
+So I switched to Xmobar but copied lots scripts for themes.*

 ## Night Light

 redshift, prob the de facto for "night light" if not running a DE.